Mellor, Greater Manchester: History

-The origin of the name Mellor is uncertain.
-In one Celtic dialect, the term would translate to "the bare (or rounded) hill".
 The name Mellor does not appear in the Norman-era Domesday Book, although the neighbouring settlement of Ludworth (recorded as Lodeuorde) is listed.
 It is possible that Ludworth originally included Mellor and that they split into two distinct areas at a later date.

 The Saxons built a church at the southernmost end of the Iron Age settlement at some point in the 7th or 8th centuries.
 The church was subsequently destroyed and rebuilt, possibly several times.
 St. Thomas' Church has the oldest known wooden pulpit in Britain, possibly the world.
 Dating from the reign of Edward II (1307–1327), it is octagonal and carved from a single piece of wood.
 The church also has a 12th-century font.

 According to local legend, Mellor Hall is built on the foundations of the house of a Norman nobleman.
 During excavations of the Iron Age hill fort, a 13th-century hall was discovered.
 By the time of the English Civil War, Marple had become important in the region, so much so that John Bradshawe, Lord President of the High Court of Justice and Lord of Marple Hall, was the first to sign the death warrant of King Charles I.

 Samuel Oldknow was a significant businessman and mill owner in Mellor during the Industrial Revolution.
 Just across the River Goyt are the "Roman Lakes".
 These are not Roman, but were water reservoirs for Samuel Oldknow's Mellor Mill, a cotton mill that was a major employer in the area during the Industrial Revolution.
 The mill was destroyed by fire in November 1892.

-Another major figure in Mellor at this time was William Radcliffe, a mill owner who invented many devices for improving the textile industry.

 At the height of the Industrial Revolution, coal-power supplanted water-power as the driving force and minable coal seams were found in Mellor.
 Relatively recently, British Coal strip-mined the seams that still contained commercially viable coal.

-Before it expanded in the Victorian era, Mellor was a small village of a few houses, including the hamlet of Moorend, now considered part of Mellor.
+Before it expanded in the Victorian era, Mellor was a small village of a few houses; it included the hamlet of Moorend, now considered part of Mellor.